rricharz/Tek4010/README.md

 	cd Tek4010
 	git pull

-If you just want the "tek4010" program for the Raspberry Pi, without the source, the original plot files and the original manuals, you can also go to the [releases page](https://github.com/rricharz/Tek4010/releases), and just download the latest "tek4010" program.

-The compiled "tek4010" program is for a Raspberry Pi.
-If you are on Ubuntu, do the following to recompile the program.
-On the Raspberry Pi you can skip this step.
+The compiled "tek4010" program is for a Raspberry Pi 3 and 4 with 32-bit Raspberry Pi OS.
+If you are on a Raspberry Pi 5 or Ubuntu, do the following to recompile the program on the target system.
+On the Raspberry Pi 3 and 4 with 32-bit Raspberry Pi OS you can skip this step.

 	sudo apt-get install libgtk-3-dev
 	make clean